Swinburne Early Leaders Program

 Who can apply?

-Will you be in Year 11 in 2019?
-Then you can!
-The Early Leaders Program is open to all students undertaking Australian Year 11 in 2019, including VCE, IB and VCAL students, plus regional students and those outside of Victoria.
+The Early Leaders Program is open to all students undertaking Australian Year 11, including VCE, IB and VCAL students, plus regional students and those outside of Victoria.

 About the program